Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 Route image

-Trains to and from Narvik
+Trains from Narvik

-Trains to and from Narvik
+Trains to Narvik

 Visiting Narvik